To install the Flex P-trap you don’t need any tools.

 Rule 6.
 Water-seal must be 2-4 inches deep.

 If the diameter of the p-trap is less than 1.25 inches, the p-trap will self-siphon and the water-seal will dissapear.
 If the taipiece is over 24 inches in length, the gravity of the water will wash away the water-seal, similar to a rollercoaster.
-If the room is too dry, and the sink it used one time in 2 weeks, the water-seal will evaporate.
-To prevent this from happening, you have to change the depth of the trap to be more than 4 inches.
+If the room is too dry, and the sink it used once in 2 weeks, the water-seal will evaporate.
+To prevent this from happening, you have to change the depth of the trap to be more than 2 inches.
 If the p-trap diameter is over 1.5 inches, the space under the sink is limited and it will be impossible to install the p-trap.

 The flex p-trap has an inside diameter with 1/16" (per radius) over regular p-trap for bathroom, and with 1/16" (per radius) less than the regular p-trap for kitchen.

 The p-trap from schedule 40 is made (glued) by the plumber on the plumbing local code.

 Each plumbing inspector has his philosophy according to the local plumbing code; because of this, you might need to choose the standard p-trap.
 If you can't install the standard trap, you may use the Flex P-trap.

 1. Connecting the Flex P-trap with the plumbing fixtures, the flexible tube is cut in the middle of the rib or bottom of the cannels, see the drawings.

 2. For easy to assembly the brass nut or plastic nuts with a strainer mark M1 where start the tread of slip joint nut Fig.13 and with M2 mark on a strainer where the nut start to engage in the strainer’s tread and connect the Flex P-trap with a strainer.
 Please see the video 20B